stackevo/spudreq/draft-trammell-spud-req.md

 SPUD must provide integrity protection of SPUD-encapsulated packets, though the details of this integrity protection are still open; see {{tradeoffs-in- integrity-protection}}.
-Endpoints should be able to:

-1. detect simple transmission errors over whatever headers SPUD uses for its own signaling.

-2. detect accidental packet modifications by non-SPUD-aware middleboxes along the path.

-3. detect the injection of packets into a SPUD flow (defined by 5-tuple) or tube by nodes other than the remote endpoint.
+Endpoints should be able to detect changes to headers SPUD uses for its own signaling (whether due to error, accidental modification, or malicious modification), as well as the injection of packets into a SPUD flow (defined by 5-tuple) or tube by nodes other than the remote endpoint.
+Integrity protection of the superstrate is left up to the superstrate.

-4. detect intentional and presumably malicious modification of SPUD headers by devices along the path

-The decision of how to handle integrity check failures other than case (1) may be left up to the overlying transport.

 ## Privacy